shermand100/PiNodeXMR/README.md

 ## Hardware requirements:

-1. Raspberry Pi 2/3 B or Odroid XU4/HC1/HC2
+1. Raspberry Pi 2/3/4 (incl B&+ models)
-2. 128GB MicroSD Card (or larger)
+2. 8GB MicroSD Card with aditional min 100GB USB storage device for Monero Blockchain.
+Or 128GB MicroSD to store all-in-one.
 3. Ethernet connection (can be replaced by WiFi after config)

 A final point on the hardware.
 This node is designed to be used 'headless'.
 The HDMI cable, mouse and keyboard is not required.
 This should allow you to tuck the node away somewhere and all interactions can be made with a device (pc or mobile) that is connected to the same network (your home one in most cases).